 All of the hosts identified in the details page have hosted the three pilgrims in 2017 and will have an understanding of the standard pilgrim needs.
 On nights where the stage ends and there are no amenities available, such as restaurants or convenience stores, arrangements are made in advance for dinner and breakfast and/or make the kitchen available.
 Churches are not hotels, so accommodation is generally space in the parish hall where pilgrims can roll out their own bedding and sleep indoors.
 There’s little privacy and many of these halls do not have showers.
 Accommodation in this style is as old as the pilgrim tradition.
 The cost for this is a free-will donation.
 Other towns have hotels or B&Bs at various luxury levels.
 Similarly, some of the stages have no restaurants or convenience stores and arrangements are made with the host parish or community hall in advance; again, the cost is free-will donation.

 Everyone is encouraged to make this pilgrimage, the information needed to do so, independently or with a small group is below.
-Additionally, the religious community of St. Rose Philippine Duchesne is celebrating the bicentennial of her arrival in this country in 2018.
-Two pilgrimages are being organized, each coordinated with other events during the bicentennial.
-More information about both are provided below.
-To register for the Fall 2018 pilgrimage fill out this form.
+Additionally, the religious community of St. Rose Philippine Duchesne recently celebrated the bicentennial of her arrival in this country in 2018.
+We have been organizing Pilgrimages each year since then.
+Our next Pilgrimage is happening in Autumn 2022.
+More information about this is provided below.

 Mound City, KS to St. Charles, MO